-There are a number of other permitted versions of the right turn only sign-see the diagram in Schedule 3.
+There are a number of other permitted versions of the right turn only sign, and another permitted version of the right lane must turn right sign-see the diagrams in Schedule 3.

-90. No turns signs
+90-No turns signs

 If there is a no turns sign at an intersection, a driver must not turn left or right, or make a U-turn, at the intersection.